Vehicle Use on Campus

 2. Moving Vehicle Regulations

-The maximum posted speed limit on College property is 15 mph.
+The maximum posted speed limit on Main Campus and West Campus is 15 mph.
 Vehicle operators must have their vehicles under control at all times regardless of their speed to avoid collision or endangering others’ wellbeing.
 Vehicle operators who fail to control their vehicle, who endanger others’ wellbeing, or who have the potential to endanger others while operating a vehicle are subject to being held accountable for reckless driving.

 Driving under the influence of drugs/alcohol on campus is strictly prohibited.

 Driving is permitted only on designated surfaced drives.
 No vehicles are allowed on grass, lawns, or fields without special permission.

 3. No Parking Areas

 Off ramps, such as those behind Clough Hall and Rhodes Physics Tower provide access to buildings for fire-fighting equipment and must remain open.
 Additionally, off ramps provide routes of egress to open areas from many of the campus buildings in case of fire and must be kept free of parked vehicles.
 If a space is not lined or marked as a parking space, it is considered a violation to park in the space and will be cited as such.